What is your name?

 What is your favorite book?

-Even thought it is usually my use of Excel that blows people away, I would have to say that MS 360 is the best investment I've ever made.
-It is my ability to make use of it that set sme apart.
+Even though it is usually my use of Excel that blows people away, I would have to say that MS 360 is the best investment I’ve ever made.
+It is my ability to make use of it that sets me apart.

 What is your most recent WIN?
 How are you slaying it in your career or business?

-If it's an inch or a mile, winning's winning.
-This was just an inch, but, boy, it was a hard inch.
-Fighting with frustration and discouragment at putting myself out there over and over and not gettng a client, I was losing momentum and letting the pssimism set in.
-Then I did the next task and called a local bookkeeper to interview them for tips on how they got started.
+If it’s an inch or a mile, winning’s winning.
+This was just an inch, but it was a hard inch.
+Fighting frustration and discouragement at putting myself out there over and over without getting a client, I was losing momentum.
+Then I did the next task and called a local bookkeeper to interview them for tips.
 That person happened to be Jaime Lyn Soares.
-Not only was I humbled and just awed by how open and friendly she was, I was rejuvinated and uplifted and just... amped!
-It was the biggest win of the week!
+Not only was I humbled and awed by how open and friendly she was, I was rejuvenated and uplifted!
+It was the biggest win of the week.

 What advice would you give to your younger self?

-Oh my - that's tough.
-I believe things happen for a reason, and each bad decision led me to some great opportunities and each ``right`` decision led to some very dark places.
-But in believing that everything happens the way it's meant to, I can't regret even the pitfalls because they were the lessons I needed, and that's so important.
-Probably, ``Remember to be brave!``
+I believe things happen for a reason, and each bad decision led me to some great opportunities and each “right” decision led to some very dark places.
+By believing that everything happens the way it’s meant to, I can’t regret even the pitfalls because they were the lessons I needed.
+Remember to be brave!

 How do you enjoy your free time?